Douglas0207/Mastering-JavaScript/README.md

 # Mastering-JavaScript
-Going to Master Javascript before 1st of Ap
+Going to Master Javascript before 1st of Apr

 Its 4th of March , I have Prepared a Schedule to complete JavaScript in 28 days.
 In this readme File .
 I'm going to update it after Completing the particular schedule for each day.